 Reality and Illusions

 Neil Gaiman likes to play around with the concept of reality in his works.
 Starting from his short story collection, Smoke and Mirrors (which is a dream narrative that dances around the edge of reality) to The Graveyard Book and Coraline, his works blur the lines between reality and illusion.
-The character Coraline perfectly captures this theme, especially with this particular quote:
+The character Coraline perfectly captures this theme, especially with this particular quote from the novel Coraline:

 There was nothing here that frightened her.
 These things – even the thing in the cellar – were illusions, things made by the other mother in a ghastly parody of the real people and real things on the other end of the corridor.
 She could not truly make anything, decided Coraline.
 She could only twist and copy and distort things that already existed.